jettro/c3-angular-directive/README.md

 ## Version History

-### 1.1
+### 1.1 (To be released)
 Added pull requests
-- marton987: Added regions to line charts by adding a new directive
+- marton987 (Martin Freytes): Added regions to line charts by adding a new directive
+- stevezau (Steve): Added support for empty data labels.

 ### 1.0
 Squashed a number of bugs, some of them related to tick formatting of timeseries data.